ironcore-dev/metal-operator/docs/concepts/servers.md

      during the procedure),
    - transitions back to the pre-parking state: `Reserved` if the server has a `ServerClaimRef`, otherwise `Available`,
-   - the `ServerClaim` reconciler takes over again and re-applies the boot configuration and power state as before.
+   - the `ServerClaim` reconciler takes over again and re-applies the boot configuration, and the server state machine re-applies the claim's requested power state as before.

    An unpark request on a server that is not parked is a no-op: the request annotation is consumed and nothing else happens.